AbdelkrimDebbah/CoffeeShopBio/README.md

 To start you need to create an .env file from the .env.example file.

-By running `docker compose up`, the API and the database will be executed automatically, you just have to launch the front-end with the `npm start` command.
+By running `docker compose up`, the API and the database will be executed automatically.
+Lauch `npm install`, you just have to launch the front-end with the `npm start` command in /Front.
 You create a user profile, and you can add products for sale.